pogossian/docker_django_mysql/README.md

     docker-compose up -d
 ```

-9) Django will run as soon as mysql be ready
+9) Django will run as soon as mysql be ready (if you want you can watch to running proccess `docker-compose logs`)
 * http://localhost:8000